pkolchanov/CustomizingPython/tail.md

 ```diff
 + PyMem_Free(newargs);
 ```
-And pass contoll to the new frame:
+And pass control to the new frame:

 ```c
 DISPATCH_INLINED(new_frame);
 ```

 Recompile CPython with `make regen-cases && make regen-importlib && make -j6` and test the new operator.
+1500 is more than default recursion depth.

 ## Final check